nick-brown/ruby-interview-questions/README.md

 Q: Does a method return a value if it does not contain an expression?
 A: Yes, it returns `nil`.

-Q: Name one instance when parenthesis are required in method invocation?
-A: In the case of nested method invocation such as `f(g())`.

 Q: If a method is declared outside a class or module definition at the top-level, where does it live?
 A: As a private instance method of `Object`, whose value of `self` resolves to the special "main" object.